 How can Legal Aid Queensland help me?

-You can get free legal information to help you work out your legal problem by calling our Client Information Service Centre.
+You can get free legal information to help you work out your legal problem by visiting our website, calling our Client Information Service Centre on 1300 65 11 88 or visiting one of our 14 offices.
 Our experienced client information officers will listen to your problem and explain the legal issues involved.
 They will also tell you about our services and how to access them.

-If your problem is more serious, you can arrange to discuss it with a lawyer at a free legal advice session.
+If your problem is more serious, and you meet our financial eligibility test, you can arrange to discuss it with a lawyer at a legal advice session.
 You can get legal advice over the phone or face-to-face by visiting one of our offices around Queensland.

 If you’re not sure whether we can help with your legal problem, just call us and ask.
 If we can’t help, we’ll refer you to someone who can.